Powered by Salure

 Voluntary and involuntary attrition explained

-• Voluntary attrition occurs when employees resign for reasons such as compensation career growth or cultural fit.
+Knowing who initiated the exit changes the follow-up actions and legal considerations.
+Voluntary attrition occurs when employees resign for reasons such as compensation, career growth, manager relationship, workload, relocation, or cultural fit.

 Other useful classifications for analysis

-• Early tenure attrition often signals onboarding or misalignment issues and needs a different intervention than late tenure exits.
+More segmentation increases diagnostic power and supports targeted solutions.
+Early-tenure attrition often signals onboarding, hiring, role-fit, or expectation-setting issues and needs a different intervention than late-tenure exits.

 How does attrition relate to churn and churn rate?